db2003/dockerized-customer-order-metrics/README.md

 ## Deploying to AWS

+Integration with AWS EC2 to test and verify its easy application with AWS hosting.

 ### Create an EC2 Instance

 1. **Log in to the AWS Management Console** and navigate to EC2.